jedgroev/SGWebsite/lessons/20190409_ImageJ-Macro_Franka/README.md

 ```
 </p>
 </details>
-14) You know that later in you analysis you will have more than 9 regions, and you want to name them Cell-01..
+14) Hypothetical situation: You know that later in your analysis you will have more than 9 regions, and you want to name them Cell-01..
 Cell-09, but Cell-10, Cell-11 etc (not Cell-010).
 In that case you need an if/else statement within the loop! _if_ i < 9, the name would be "Cell0"+ i+1, _else_ the name would be "Cell"+ i+1.
-Adjust your code to include these cases.
-Lookup the general structure of if and else statements yourself.
+Adjust your code to this hypothetical situation.
+Lookup the general structure of if and else statements yourself on the internet.
 15) Make sure the ROIs are displayed.

 <details><summary>Click for answer</summary>